brettsky/CTF-challs/training.olicyber.it/Web Challs/Web 02 - HTTP GET request with query string.md

 response = requests.get(url, params=params) # this line sends a get request to the server with the params
 ```

 Those two lines are the only difference from level 1.
-We set the params varaible equal to
+We set the params varaible equal to the dictonary value id : flag

+when we send the response again we add params=params this sends the parameter values to the server.